metallurgical/jquery-metal-clone/README.md

 6.	**copyValue 	: false** : Deep copy include value or empty.
 Available option is **true** and **false**.
 7.	**btnRemoveText : 'Remove me'** : Text appeared on remove button.
 8.	**btnCloneText : 'Create New Element'** : Text appeared on clone button.
+9.	**cloneLimit** : 'infinity' : Accept integer number only.
+This option limit the number of cloned element.
+After reach the value provided, user no longer can clone element unless remove cloned element.

 # Basic Usage #